Schieck/rebuild-rs/CONTRIBUTING.md

 By contributing, you agree that your contributions will be licensed under its MIT License.

+## Auto Versioning and Deployment

+This project uses an automated versioning and deployment process triggered by pull requests.
+Here's how to use it:

+### Versioning

+To trigger auto versioning, include one of the following keywords in the **main** branch pull request title:
+- **patch**: for bug fixes and small changes.
+- **minor**: for new features that don't break backward compatibility.
+- **major**: for changes that break backward compatibility.

+### Example Pull Request Titles
+- `fix: patch - correct typos in documentation`
+- `feat: minor - add new user authentication feature`
+- `breaking change: major - update API endpoints`

+### Deployment

+Once a pull request with the above keywords is merged into the `main` branch:
+1. The version number is automatically updated based on the keyword in the pull request title.
+2. A new GitHub release is created.
+3. The project is deployed to Firebase Hosting.

+Ensure your pull request titles follow the conventions above to properly trigger the versioning and deployment workflows.

 ## References

 This document was adapted from the open-source contribution guidelines for [Facebook's Draft](https://github.com/facebook/draft-js/blob/main/CONTRIBUTING.md).